Stanford-New-Energy-Systems/BatteryOS/README.md

 BatteryOS is a software package for software virtualization of batteries, particularly grid-attached batteries in homes and home battery/solar installations.
 BatteryOS allows you to aggregate and partition batteries and supports a simple driver interface for connecting it to physical batteries.
+BatteryOS was developed as part of the *TrustDER: Trusted, Private and Scalable Coordination of Distributed Energy Resources* project at Stanford University, funded by the Department of Energy in Agreement DE-OE0000919.
+The project concluded in the summer of 2024.
 The core ideas in BatteryOS are described in

   [Software defined grid energy storage.](https://dl.acm.org/doi/10.1145/3563357.3564082) Sonia Martin, Nicholas Mosier, Obi Nnorom, Yancheng Ou, Liana Patel, Oskar Triebe, Gustavo Cezar, Philip Levis, Ram Rajagopal.
 In BuildSys '22: Proceedings of the 9th ACM International Conference on Systems for Energy-Efficient Buildings, Cities, and Transportation, 2022.